 Whilst a free rental sarong should be included, we didn't see any evidence of this.
 Bring your own sarong if you have one.

 The people trying to extort donations or sell things tended to stick to a specific patch.
 Just walking away was very effective.

 How to Get to Pura Besakih

 Public transport to Pura Besakih is limited.
 There are 3 other options:

 1. Drive yourself.

 2. Take a taxi.
 Your taxi driver will wait in the car park while you're inside the temple.

-3. Join an organised tour.
+3. Join a tour.
 This will usually include stops at other temples, rice terraces or craft shops.